ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Documentation/Documentation-tooling-and-workflow.rst

 ----------------

 The source code of the documentation is located in the `ROS 2 Documentation GitHub repository <https://github.com/ros2/ros2_documentation>`_.
-This repository is set up with one branch per ROS 2 distribution to handle differences between the distributions.
+This repository is set up with one branch per ROS 2 distribution to handle differences between the distributions:

-If a change is common to all ROS 2 distributions, it should be made to the ``rolling`` branch (and then will be backported as appropriate).
+* If a change is common to all ROS 2 distributions, it should be made to the ``rolling`` branch (and then will be backported as appropriate).
-If a change is specific to a particular ROS 2 distribution, it should be made to the respective branch.
+* If a change is specific to a particular ROS 2 distribution, it should be made to the respective branch.

 Source structure
 ----------------

-The source files for the site are all located under the ``source`` subdirectory.
+* The source files for the site are all located under the ``source`` subdirectory.
-Templates for various sphinx plugins are located under ``source/_templates``.
+* Templates for various sphinx plugins are located under ``source/_templates``.
-The root directory contains configuration and files required to locally build the site for testing.
+* The root directory contains configuration and files required to locally build the site for testing.

 Workflow
 --------

-Contributors to the ROS 2 documentation on GitHub must use the standard Fork and Pull Request (PR) workflow.
+Contributors to the ROS 2 documentation on GitHub use the standard Fork and Pull Request (PR) workflow.

+#.
+After cloning the ``ros2_documentation`` repository, create your own fork, then take a branch on that fork for your changes.
-When your change to the docs source is ready on your branch, create a Pull Request to the upstream ``ros2_documentation`` repository.
+#.
+When your change to the docs source is ready on your branch, create a Pull Request to the upstream repository.
    Your PR will attract review comments and suggestions from the ROS 2 community, which you can then action and agree on.
+#.
 When your PR is accepted, it is merged to the targeted branch and published to the respective version(s) of the site.